webmiddle/webmiddle/README.md

   </Pipe>
 ```

-The framework provides a set of core components for the most common operations like http requests, data transformations, flow control, Puppeteer requests, concurrency and error handling.

-There is no actual difference between a core component and a component that you may want to develop yourself.
+The framework provides a set of core components for the most common operations, but there is no difference between a core component and a component that you may want to develop yourself.
-Anyone can contribute by adding new components!

-Quickly turn webmiddle applications into REST APIs, allowing remote access via HTTP or WebSocket.
+Webmiddle applications can be quickly turned into REST APIs, allowing remote access via HTTP or WebSocket.
 Use webmiddle-devtools for running and debugging your components and test them remotely.

 ## Links